Teyras/MT/text/chapters/110_analysis.md

 ### Choice of Measured Assignment Types

 There are numerous types of programming assignments suitable for automated evaluation that differ in their characteristics and requirements.
+We mostly differentiate them by the bounding factor in their performance -- the speed of the CPU, memory accesses or IO operations.

 The performance of CPU-bound programs is primarily limited by the speed at which the procesor can execute instructions.
-An example of this class are exercises that require students to perform a computation with small input data.
+An example of this class are exercises that require students to perform a computation with small input data, such as iterative approximation of values of mathematical functions.

 In memory-bound programs, the performance is limited by the speed of memory accesses.
-This can manifest in common tasks such as matrix multiplication or sorting.
+This can manifest in common tasks such as binary search or reduce-type operations such as summing.

 Both CPU-bound and memory-bound tasks can be easily graded with respect to either processor time or wall-clock time.
 However, there are classes of tasks